 #15: It Minimizes Corruption and Fraud

-For public companies, corporate governance is a way to minimize the risk of fraud and corruption across the board.
-These are two of the most common reasons that companies fail.
-Companies often falter without a system in place to spot problems early on and ensure transparency.
+Corporate governance is a way for public companies to minimize the risk of fraud and corruption, two of the most common reasons for company failure.
+Companies often falter without a system to spot problems early on and ensure transparency.

-Companies utilizing corporate governance properly are likely to adhere to accountability and transparency.
-This means it is much harder for fraud or corruption to occur at any level of the company’s operations.
-That is good news for all stakeholders and shareholders of the organization.
+Companies that utilize corporate governance properly are likely to adhere to accountability and transparency.
+This means it is much harder for fraud or corruption to occur at any level of the company’s operations, which is good news for all stakeholders and shareholders of the organization.

 See Related: Pinnacle West Capital Corporation ESG Profile (PNW): Is It Sustainable?

 Building a strong corporate governance model is not a simple process.
-Any company leader that has been a part of this process knows it is a long and challenging process that makes each member of the company’s board of directors think and define what the company stands for and how operations are run.
-Yet, there are some clear cut benefits to utilizing corporate governance.
+Any company leader involved in this process knows it is long and challenging, requiring each member of the board of directors to think and define what the company stands for and how operations are run.
+Yet, there are some clear-cut benefits to utilizing corporate governance.

 Corporate governance ensures processes are efficient

-This can help to ensure repeatability and consistency within the business model and daily operations.
-The significance of corporate governance here is that it ensures proper establishment and maintenance of the company’s brand.
-It can also help ensure that businesses can better their products or services because of their keen eye on details.
+This can help ensure repeatability and consistency within the business model and daily operations.
+Corporate governance is significant here because it ensures the proper establishment and maintenance of the company’s brand.
+Its keen eye for detail can also help ensure businesses can improve their products or services.

 Errors become clear and easy to spot

-The needs of corporate governance may not be more clearly defined than when a crisis or difficult periods exist.
+Corporate governance needs may not be more clearly defined than during a crisis or difficult period.
 This allows for the visibility of errors to become clear.
-When there is a task that is completed the same way (in any sector of the company) every time, and something fails, it is possible to pinpoint what’s occurred so that changes can be made.
+When a task is completed the same way (in any sector of the company) every time and something fails, it is possible to pinpoint what’s occurred so that changes can be made.

 Corporate governance helps reduce costs

-Corporate governance in business also helps to reduce costs in various ways.
+Corporate governance also helps reduce costs in various ways.
 This could include reducing repetition and incorporating more efficiency into operations.
-It could mean reducing the waste material in the production process.
+This could mean reducing waste material in the production process.

 It may include minimizing the need to rework development or product manufacturing because there’s less risk of failure.
 This, along with better employees committed to the company, can help to streamline the costs of running the company.